Construction tree-clearing plans filed with Ohio EPA

 Construction tree-clearing plans for Project Klondike were filed with the Ohio Environmental Protection Agency, formally moving site preparation work into the regulatory permit pipeline.

-A chronological record of public actions, filings, and meetings related to Project Klondike, sorted newest first.
+A chronological record of public actions, filings, and meetings related to Project Klondike.

 Construction tree-clearing plans for Project Klondike were filed with the Ohio Environmental Protection Agency, formally moving site preparation work into the regulatory permit pipeline.

-Two of the principal agreements between the City of Piqua and the project entity were fully executed and signed on the same day: the Development Agreement (which sets the PILOT payment schedule referenced in Ordinance O-18-25) and the Water and Wastewater Agreement (which establishes the $75 million developer-funded infrastructure escrow).
-Both agreements were originally authorized by Resolution R-114-25 on November 3, 2025.
+Two of the principal agreements between the City of Piqua and the project entity were signed on the same day: the Development Agreement (which sets the PILOT payment schedule referenced in Ordinance O-18-25) and the Water and Wastewater Agreement (which establishes the developer-funded infrastructure escrow).
+Both were originally authorized by Resolution R-114-25 on November 3, 2025.

-The Development Agreement between the City of Piqua and J5 / Klondike was signed and fully executed.
+The Development Agreement between the City of Piqua and J5 / Klondike was signed by both parties.
 This agreement contains the PILOT (payment in lieu of taxes) schedule — $735,000 per qualifying building annually for tax years 1–5, stepping up to the greater of $735,000 per building or $1,470,000 aggregate plus CPI for years 6–20 — that Ordinance O-18-25 references.

-The Water and Wastewater Agreement between the City of Piqua and J5 / Klondike was signed and fully executed.
-This is the agreement that establishes the developer-funded escrow account (up to $75 million per the Water & Wastewater Addendum) that pays for design and construction of public water, sewer, and related infrastructure on or near the project site, in lieu of City borrowing.
+The Water and Wastewater Agreement between the City of Piqua and J5 / Klondike was signed by both parties.
+The agreement establishes the developer-funded escrow account (up to $75 million per the Water & Wastewater Addendum) for design and construction of public water, sewer, and related infrastructure on or near the project site, in lieu of City borrowing.

 City staff presented background on the proposed datacenter development to the Commission and the public ahead of the votes on Ordinance O-18-25 and Resolutions R-114-25, R-115-25, and R-116-25.
 The presentation slides are linked below.